'Pad Man' faces 'Terminator' in Sri Lanka vote fight

 He also faces a civil suit in the United States for allegedly ordering the torture of a Tamil man and several others when he was in power.

-Another civil action against him in a US court was rejected on the basis that Gotabhaya had "foreign official immunity" for allegedly causing the death of an anti-establishment newspaper editor in Sri Lanka in 2009.
+Another civil action against him in a US court in connection with the death of an anti-establishment newspaper editor in Sri Lanka in 2009 was rejected on the basis that Gotabhaya had "foreign official immunity".

 - Passport probe -